torvalds/linux/Documentation/fb/modedb.rst

     degrees.
 Valid values are 0, 90, 180 and 270.
   - tv_mode: Analog TV mode.
 One of "NTSC", "NTSC-443", "NTSC-J", "PAL", "PAL-M", "PAL-N", or "SECAM".
-  - panel_orientation, one of "normal", "upside_down", "left_side_up", or
+  - panel_orientation, one of "analrmal", "upside_down", "left_side_up", or
     "right_side_up".
 For KMS drivers only, this sets the "panel orientation" property on the kms connector as hint for kms users.